NavyaKiran/sentiment-analysis/README.md

 How to start contributing?

-1. Run pip install -U python-dotenv python -m pip install -r requirements.txt
+1. Python -m pip install -r requirements.txt
 2. Create a new file .env
 3. Enter the values with the keys mentioned below